 In addition to my work on urban Africa, I am also interested in global and transnational environmental histories.
 I have written two articles on international waste trading; one of them was published in the journal Environmental History in 2011 while the other will be included in a volume of essays on transnational environmental history forthcoming from Oxford University Press this year.
 Currently I am teaching courses on African civilization and modern Africa.
 I always look forward to working with students who have interests in environmental, urban and transnational issues in addition to African history.

-During Fall 2013, Professor Brownell is teaching the following courses.
+During Spring 2013, Professor Brownell is teaching the following courses.
 Printable syllabi are available below: